free things to do in New York City

 City Walk | Harlem Tour

-Although world famous, Harlem may be New York's best kept secret with some of the city's best architecture, food, music and people.
-Harlem's history is also one of the city's most dramatic, having gone through many ethnic, cultural and socioeconomic changes over the past roughly 400 years, which have resulted in a diverse array of places of worship, theaters, homes and eating establishments.
+Although world famous, Harlem may be New York's best kept secret with some of the city's best architecture, more food, music and people.
+Harlem's history is also one of the city's most dramatic, having gone through many ethnic, cultural and socioeconomic changes over the past roughly 400 years, which have resulted in a diverse array of places of worship, theaters, homes and eating establishments. less

 New York City, NY; NYC